Solar-Punk-Ltd/bee-beekeeper/CODINGSTYLE.md

 Naming is difficult, but prefer the consistency of naming throughout the code base.
 If a naming pattern is already established in the codebase, follow it.
 If you are unsure, look in the Golang standard library for inspiration.
-It's similar to the `gofmt` tool, the formatting isn't to everyone's liking, but it is consistent.
+It's similar to the `gofumpt` tool, the formatting isn't to everyone's liking, but it is consistent.

 Prefer american spellings over British spellings, avoid Latin abbreviations.